phisko/kengine/common/systems/opengl/OpenGLSystem.md

 The content of a GBuffer texture can be queried by using the [GetGBufferTexture](../../packets/GBuffer.hpp) datapacket.
 Take note that each pixel in a texture is formatted as 4 `floats`.
 WARNING: textures are flipped vertically (you'll want to do `y = (height - y)` before indexing into them).

-Sending the [AddImGuiTool](../../packets/AddImGuiTool.hpp) datapacket will add an entry into the "Tools" section of the ImGui main menu bar, letting users define custom tools windows.

 ### Functionality

 ##### Rendering